Hypergraph#

 >>> assert not H.spiders(2, 3, x).is_monogamous

-Checks polygyny, i.e. if each non-scalar spider is connected to exactly one output port.
+Checks left monogamy, i.e. if each non-scalar spider is connected to exactly one input port.

 property is_causal: bool#